21. Mechanical Systems#

 \[ -\sum_j k_{ij} ( |x_i - x_j | - l_{ij} ) \frac{x_i - x_j}{|x_i - x_j|} \]

-i.e. spring constant multiplid by elongation, in the direction of the vector \(x_j-x_i\).
+i.e. spring constant multiplied by elongation, in the direction of the vector \(x_j-x_i\).
+The sum runs over all mass points \(j\) connected to mass point \(i\) with a spring.

 By Newton’s principle, the force leads to acceleration: